George Cox is currently completing his Marketing Assistant Apprenticeship with Webmart through Oxford Professional Education Group.

 Tell us about the company and what your job role involves?

 The company I work for is called Webmart, they are a sustainable marketing company, that offers all kinds of solutions.
 Currently, my role is sales and marketing, this allows me to branch out within my skills and helps me learn how the business functions.
 I offer a lot of creative services and I am also helping with digital marketing and applying everything I learn from the apprenticeship to the business, wherever I can.

 How does Oxford Professional Education Group support you in your apprenticeship?

-They support me by scheduling 1-2-1 meetings with me and progress reviews that help me stay on track and answer any questions I have, or worries.
+They support me by scheduling 1-2-1 meetings with me and progress reviews that help me stay on track and answer any questions I have or worries.
 I find this extremely helpful as knowing where I might need help or where I am not as strong in knowledge, my tutor can help me more with these topics and this reassures me that I am on the correct path.

 Would you recommend this apprenticeship to others?

 As someone who has gone straight from school, I think this apprenticeship would be perfect for anyone.
-Not only are you learning and not completely transitioning into a working life, but you also learn a lot from the business you work for, and you can apply everything you learn to the real world.
+Not only are you learning and transitioning into working life, but you also learn a lot from the business you work for, and you can apply everything you learn to the real world.
 Marketing will always be needed; therefore, I think is not a skill that can be wasted.